-All students must participate in a graduate seminar course (NRES 704-1.5) at least twice during their course of studies and complete a research design and methods course (NRES 705-3).
+All students must participate in a Graduate Colloquia (NRES 701-1) during their course of studies, complete NRES 700-3 and complete a research methods course approved by their supervisor and the Chair of the NRES graduate program.
 These required courses will provide students with an informed, integrated base for understanding multi-faceted resource and environmental issues.
 Elective courses will provide students with the option to pursue their specialized interests.

-Candidates must complete a minimum of 9 elective credit hours at graduate level (i.e., at or above the 600 level) that emphasize the human dimensions of resource or environmental issues.
+Candidates must complete a minimum of 6 elective credit hours at the graduate level (I.e., at or above the 600 level) that emphasize the human dimensions of resource or environmental issues.
 A maximum of 3 credit hours from independent studies can be counted towards the elective requirement.
-Specific details of coursework will be determined by the research area undertaken by each student.
-The supervisory committee will ensure the appropriate selection of elective courses, and may require a student to complete more than 9 credit hours if weaknesses in the student's background exist (including undergraduate prerequisites for graduate courses) or if additional courses are required for professional accreditation.
+Specific details of coursework are determined by the research area chosen by each student.
+The supervisory committee will ensure the appropriate selection of elective courses, and may require a student to complete more than 6 credit hours if weaknesses in the student's background exist (including undergraduate prerequisites for graduate courses) or if additional courses are required for professional accreditation.